Penske Entertainment

 Miles earned his bachelor’s degree from Wabash College and is a member of the Wabash College Athletic Hall of Fame.

-Mark and his wife, Helen, have four children and five grandchildren and reside in Indianapolis.
+Miles and his wife, Helen, have four children and seven grandchildren and reside in Indianapolis.

 ALLISON MELANGTON